TimHanewich/Air-Quality-IoT/readme.md

 # 😷 Home Indoor Air Quality Sensor IoT Project 🫁
 Welcome to my open-source Air Quality Sensor IoT Project!
-This project is aimed at monitoring your home's indoor air quality in real-time using IoT technology.
+This project monitors your home's indoor air quality in real-time using IoT technology and feeds you data in JSON over a web server.

 This project includes:
 - A web server, written in Python, running on a **Raspberry Pi Pico W**.